Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion

 \subsection{Wavelet Decomposition and Laplacian Filter}

-Wavelet transform has been successfully applied to many image processing tasks.
-The most common wavelet transform technique for image fusion is the Discrete Wavelet Transform (DWT)\cite{li1995multisensor}\cite{chipman1995wavelets}.

-DWT is a signal processing tool that can decompose signals into high-frequency information and low-frequency information.
-Generally speaking, low-frequency information contains the main characteristics of the signal, and high-frequency information includes the detailed information of the signal.
+The wavelet transform has been successfully applied to many image processing tasks.
+The most common wavelet transform technique for image fusion is the Discrete Wavelet Transform (DWT) \cite{li1995multisensor,chipman1995wavelets}.
+DWT is a signal processing tool that decomposes signals into high and low frequency signals.
+Generally speaking, low-frequency information contains the main characteristics of the signal, whereas high-frequency information conveys the details.
 In the field of image processing, 2-D DWT is usually used to decompose images.
 The wavelet decomposition of the image is given as follows:

 where $\phi(\cdot)$ is a low-pass filter, and $\psi(\cdot)$ is a high-pass filter.
-The input signal $M_(x, y)$ is an image with signals in two directions.
-Along the $x$ direction and the $y$ direction, high-pass and low-pass filtering are performed respectively.
-As shown in Fig.\ref{fig:wavelet}, we can get a low-frequency image which is approximate representation and three high-frequency images which are vertical detail, diagonal detail and horizontal detail respectively.
+The input signal $M_(x, y)$ is an image combining the signals of all bands.
+Along the $x$ and $y$ directions, high-pass and low-pass filtering are performed respectively.
+As shown in Fig.\ref{fig:wavelet}, the low-frequency image is a coarse approximation of the content of the three high-frequency images which contain the vertical detail, diagonal detail, and horizontal detail, respectively.

-The Laplacian operator is a simple differential operator with rotation invariance.
+In addition, the Laplacian operator is a simple differential operator having the rotation invariance properties.
 The Laplacian transform of a two-dimensional image function is the isotropic second derivative, defined as:

-In order to be more suitable for digital image processing, the equation is approximated as a discrete form:
+For digital image processing the equation is approximated by its discrete form as: